Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 StandaloneFormRenderer
 ~~~~~~~~~~~~~~~~~~~~~~
 Standalone form renderer includes the whole form with the body (fields, field labels), ``<form>`` tag, wrapped into
-bootstrap3 panel tags.
+bootstrap card tags.
 It's a complete HTML form with separate visual look which could be directly submitted to view.

 Renders the instance of model form: